 Further information on our team: Faculty – Organ Department (iu.edu) and Dana Marsh: Current: Faculty: Jacobs School of Music: Indiana University Bloomington

 Housing, meals, and rehearsals are located conveniently on the beautiful IU campus.
 From Friday to Sunday, we move to beautiful St. Meinrad’s Abbey.
 The chapel of this abbey is acoustically magnificent This inspiring architectural gem is set in a bucolic part of our state, and our visit is a climax to the week.
 The facilities on offer at St. Meinrad’s are simple, but excellent.
 Retreats Saint Meinrad Archabbey

-$ 70.00 Application fee due with submitted materials on or before
+$ 70.00 Application fee due with submitted materials

-$ 900.00 Course fee, including tuition, housing and meals, to be received on or before
+$ 1,000.00 Course fee, including tuition, housing and meals

 Application requirements for Singers: unedited recordings of